Mapping the Target Landscape

-In the early 1990s a group of scientists from Abbott Laboratories, now AbbVie, wanted to better understand apoptosis.
+In the early 1990s a group of scientists wanted to better understand apoptosis.
 They wondered if this cellular ability to self-destruct could lead to a cancer-fighting medicine.
 Several proteins help in the apoptotic process, some that cause cell death and some that prevent it.
 But they had no idea what those proteins looked like, so there was no way to harness them for drug development.

-Now they could try to discover small molecules that could bind to, and inhibit, these BCL proteins on the surface of cells, including cancer cells.
+Now they could try to find small molecules that could bind to, and inhibit these BCL proteins on the surface of cancer cells.
 The objective was to reset the cell-death program within the cancer cells and induce them to commit suicide.

-Led by Steve Fesik, then head of oncology discovery at Abbott, now at the Vanderbilt University Medical Center, the process of finding the right molecule was slow and methodical.
+Led by Steve Fesik, who is now at the Vanderbilt University Medical Center, the process of finding the right molecule was slow and methodical.
 After five years, they identified a molecule that could bind to the “active” groove on the surface of the BCL-XL protein.
 “There were times we thought we wouldn't be able to do it, but Steve was determined not to let this fail.
-And each step of the way we’d get just enough good data to convince people we should keep working at it,” says Petros.
+And each step of the way we’d get just enough good data to convince people we should keep working at it,” Petros says.

-The molecule proved potent at activating cell death, but had no oral bioavailability; it couldn’t be made into a pill because the body wouldn’t be able to absorb it.
+The molecule proved potent at killing cancer cells by activating cell death, but had no oral bioavailability; it couldn’t be made into a pill because the body wouldn’t be able to absorb it.
 It would have to be injected, but cancer patients and oncologists have historically been more receptive to pills than injections.

-Four years later, the researchers have continued to advance the science of the BCL family of proteins, including coming back to BCL-XL.
-In early 2015, Science Translational Medicine published a paper detailing the foundational biology work being done by AbbVie scientists on the BCL-XL protein and its role in solid tumors, giving hope that it may yet prove to be a good target.
+And research continues on BCL-XL.
+Early in 2015, Science Translational Medicine published a paper detailing the foundational biology work being done by AbbVie scientists on the BCL-XL protein and its role in solid tumors.